Bethel Office of Financial Aid

 I accepted my PLUS/Private loan eligibility via MyBethel checklist.
 Are there additional steps?

 Yes.
-After you accept your Private/PLUS loan eligibility via your mybethel.edu checklist, your next step is to complete a separate online application for either a federal PLUS loan or a private educational loan.
+After accepting your Private/PLUS loan eligibility via your my.bethel.edu checklist, your next step is to complete a separate online application for either a federal PLUS loan or a private educational loan.

-PRIVATE LOANS FOR STUDENTS: Are loans in the student's name and are borrowed through a bank, credit union or other lending institution.
-Interest rates, terms and fees will vary depending on the loan program.
-Please note, a student applying for a private loan will generally need a credit-worthy co-signer.
-You can review and begin the application process with the lender of your choice.
+Private loans for students: These are loans in the student's name and are borrowed through a bank, credit union, or other lending institution.
+Interest rates, terms, and fees will vary depending on the loan program.
+A student applying for a private loan will generally need a credit-worthy co-signer.
+Review and begin the application process with the lender of your choice.

-PRIVATE LOANS FOR PARENTS: Are loans in the parent's name and are borrowed through a bank, credit union or other lending institution.
-Interest rates, terms and fees will vary depending on the loan program.
+Private loans for parents: These loans are in the parent's name and are borrowed through a bank, credit union, or other lending institution.
+Interest rates, terms, and fees will vary depending on the loan program.
 Parents can review options and begin the application process with the lender of their choice.

-PARENT PLUS LOAN: This is a federal loan program available to parents of dependent undergraduate degree-seeking students.
+Parent PLUS Loan: This is a federal loan program available to parents of dependent undergraduate degree-seeking students.
 The Parent PLUS loan is borrowed in the parent's name and cannot be switched over to the student's name.
 Parents who are interested in borrowing through this program need to complete both an application and a Master Promissory Note (MPN) with the U.S. Department of Education.
-When competing the application and MPN, the parent borrower logs in using his/her FSA ID and password.
+When completing the application and MPN, the parent borrower logs in using their FSA ID and password.
 This is the same FSA ID and password used when completing the FAFSA.
-Visit the federal student aid website to begin the application and MPN.
+Visit the Federal Student Aid website to begin the application and MPN.

 What is the difference between a federal loan and a private loan?